I am no longer offering doula services, but please don’t hesitate to reach out for referrals!

 Cost & Experience

-I offer a sliding scale fee of $1,400-$2,000, which is in line with other Boston-area doulas of comparable experience.
-Clients pay the amount they’re most comfortable with, and the services provided are sandard no matter what amount is paid.
+I offer a sliding scale fee of $1,500-$2,000 –– Clients pay the amount they’re most comfortable with, and the services provided are standard no matter what amount is paid.
 My fee reflects my years of experience and skills as both a doula and midwife.
 If you’re interested in working with me but my fee is outside of your budget, don’t hesitate to contact me– In certain circumstances, I am open to a reduced fee arrangement.

 Am I the right doula for you?
 Contact me!